peterahrens/PigeonArtifactPLDI2022/README.txt

 3. Run the `run.sh` script to autotune and benchmark all three kernels.
 4. Run the `analysis.sh` script to interpret the results and compare to figures 6 and 7 in the paper.
-5. The results will be written to two files, "figure6.txt" and "figure7.txt".
+5. The results for figure 6 will be written to the file "figure6.txt", and plots for figure 7 will be written to appropriately named figure 7 files.
+Additionally, figure 6 and 7 will be output in unicode format by the `analysis.jl` script.
 You can compare the contents of these files to the contents of the paper.
+Any counts of schedules should match exactly, but performance variations might be noticed.
+In any event, there should be an obvious large speedup of the autotuned kernels over the default one for spmv2 and spgemm, while performance for spmv should be roughly the same.

+We noticed
-We noticed some sporadic taco bugs cropping at low densities on some systems, so the plots for varying density are focused on the higher densities, where most of the interesting behaviour is anyway.
+some sporadic taco segfaults cropping at low densities on some systems, so the plots for varying density are focused on the higher densities, where most of the interesting behaviour is anyway.